-COTI Successes - MAKING IT ALL WORK...
+COTI Contributions - MAKING IT ALL WORK...

 Working with you, the residents and friends of Sanibel - and with the city government and other island organizations - COTI endeavors to help keep Sanibel the very special place that it is.

-- In 2005 Committee members wrote and successfully sponsored the “Peoples’ Choice” charter amendments, which protect Sanibel from a weakening of its basic land-use regulations (building height, residential density and ground coverage) without prior voter approval.
+- Charter Amendments.
+In 2005 Committee members wrote and successfully sponsored the “Peoples’ Choice” charter amendments, which protect Sanibel from a weakening of its basic land-use regulations (building height, residential density and ground coverage) without prior voter approval.

 COTI is eager to work with all those who wish to keep Sanibel the very special place that it is.
 We welcome your input and participation to this end.
 Click here to send us your thoughts.